-- 3 (l) Twelve bays, at one bay per dwelling, are to be allocated for the multiple dwellings & eight for the commercial unit including tandem bays.
-2 (a) A minimum of twenty two one parking bays are to be provided - 3 (v) A minimum of twenty-two car parking bays are to be provided.
+- 3 (l) Twelve bays, at one bay per dwelling, are to be allocated for the multiple dwellings & eight for the commercial unit including tandem bays. - 3 (v) A minimum of twenty-two car parking bays are to be provided.

 The inconsistency with the conditions, detailed above, creates a potential conflict in relation to the number of car parking bays required and the provision of the car parking bays for the separate uses.
 That is in relation to condition 3 'L' the commercial unit only requires 6 carparking bays however 8 have been allocated.
 The change to the car parking requirements was a result of an amendment to the JCCDPM in relation to the calculation of plot ratio changing from gross lettable area to net lettable area.
-Net lettable area reduces the amount of lettable area on site.
+The reference to net lettable area refers to the calculation of plot ratio now not including a variety of areas such as stairs, stair wells and areas used exclusively for car parking.

 In respect to condition 3 'V' this condition could be reworded to state that a minimum of 22 car parking bays are required if 'cash in lieu' is paid for the development's shortfall of car parking.
-Alternatively the condition may either be removed or a change made in the footnote of the approval to provide further clarification.
-It is recommended that the condition be removed.
+Alternatively the condition may either be removed or a change made in the footnotes of the approval to provide further clarification.
+It is recommended that condition 'V' be removed.
 Condition 3 'L' should be amended as follows: